Benefits of Ashwagandha

 Testosterone is vital to men’s health and regulates sex drive (libido), bone mass, fat distribution, muscle mass and strength, and the production of red blood cells and sperm (21).
 Testosterone levels affect several aspects of health, including body composition, sex drive, mood, and brain function (22).
 When testosterone levels decline with age, it can contribute to health conditions such as heart disease (23).
 Ashwagandha has shown promising possibilities for increasing fertility in men thanks to its ability to boost testosterone levels.

-In one study, Ashwagandha improved semen quality specifically by regulating reproductive hormone levels and oxidative stress in the seminal plasma of infertile men (24).
-In another study, men who took ashwagandha for stress experienced higher antioxidant levels and better sperm quality, and after 90 days of consistently using Ashwagandha, 14 percent of their partners became pregnant (25).
-I highly recommend Earthley's Nourish Him Naturally for testosterone-boosting benefits.
+In one study, ashwagandha improved semen quality specifically by regulating reproductive hormone levels and oxidative stress in the seminal plasma of infertile men (24).
+In another study, men who took ashwagandha for stress experienced higher antioxidant levels and better sperm quality, and after 90 days of consistently using ashwagandha, 14 percent of their partners became pregnant (25).

 May Support Thyroid Health